nicolay-r/blog/_posts/arekit-text-parsing.md

 ])
 ```

-We treat this operation in this post as a *tokenization* process.
+For a detailed analysis, we treat this stage as a *tokenization* process.
 [AREkit-0.22.1](https://github.com/nicolay-r/AREkit) provides a `DefaultTextTokenizer` for so.
 This tokenizer allows us to demarcate words from such text constructions as:
 * Punctuation signs